 - may trigger sperm antibody production (immunological infertility)

-- may induce female infertility if transmitted to the female
+- may cause female infertility

 - decreases chances of conception and increases rate of miscarriage